 A review of fire doors across 250+ buildings of six storeys and above has also been commissioned and will begin to be carried out in the next few months.
 Following Westminster City Council’s announcement to retro-fit sprinklers in buildings of 30 metres and above we have arranged for an independent survey together with recommendations for sprinkler installment and these will be presented to the Council at the end of this month, with next steps to be updated in February.

-We will also continue to work closely with the Department for Communities and Local Government, the government department responsible for housing, and take on and enact any recommendations they or the independent review on fire safety provide.
+We will also continue to work closely with the Department for Housing, Communities and Local Government, the government department responsible for housing, and take on and enact any recommendations they or the independent review on fire safety provide.

 Talk to us